jcla1/jcla1.github.com/_posts/2012-01-07-exploring-the-v8-js-engine-part-1.markdown

 -	Developed and maintained by Google
 -	Javascript engine behind Google Chrome
--	Also powers Node.js
+-	Also powers Node.Javascript
 -	Really Fast!

 V8 is written in C++ so you should have basic understanding of OOP and some C/C++ knowledge wouldn't do bad too.
-The engine (V8) executes JS in so called <code>contexts</code>, these are sandboxed and you can create multiple contexts in one V8 virtual machine (engine).
+The engine (V8) executes Javascript in so called <code>contexts</code>, these are sandboxed and you can create multiple contexts in one V8 virtual machine (engine).
-This has the advantage that if you run 2 (or more) JS programs you don't have to worry about namespacing.
-The creation of these contexts is not as memory consuming as you may think, so don't worry about that.
+This has the advantage that if you run 2 (or more) Javascript programs you don't have to worry about namespacing.
+The creation of these contexts is not as memory hungry as you may think, so don't worry about that.
 One of the great features of V8 is sharing C++ functions, objects and variables with Javascript, which we will cover in the second part of this series.
-To use V8 you write a C++ program that uses the V8 libs (to set up the contexts, scopes, templates) and then runs a string which is your JS program.
+To use V8 you write a C++ program that uses the V8 libs (to set up the contexts, scopes, templates) and then executes a string which is your Javascript program.
 You will understand how this works later in this post.

 I'll take you through setting up the V8 lib and a simple <code>Hello World!</code> program.